pixx1/ImageSlicer/README.md

 2. width of the new images
 3. height of the new images
 4. output path (optional)
-5. If you want to keep the end section, which are normaly smaller (optional)
+5. If you want to keep the end section, which are normally smaller (optional)

 ---
 Python 3.5+